dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

                * Manufacturing Quality Control: Detecting defective products on a production line by identifying anomalies in measurements.
                * Predictive Maintenance: Identifying anomalies in equipment sensor data to predict and prevent mechanical failures.
                * Network security, health monitoring
+     * Anomaly detection vs Supervised learning: Use supervised learning when you have labeled data and want to make predictions on new instances.
+Use anomaly detection when your emphasis is on finding rare or abnormal patterns in the absence of labeled anomalies
 * `Dimensionality Reduction`
      * Compresses data using fewer numbers